 Star assessments by Renaissance Learning are a series of tests that measure a student’s general knowledge in reading and mathematics.
 The tests are computer-adaptive.
 Computer-adaptive tests (CATs) continually adjust the difficulty of each child’s test by choosing each test question based on the child’s previous response.
 If the child answers a question correctly, the difficulty level of the next item is increased.
 If the child misses a question, the difficulty level is decreased.
 CATs save testing time and spare students the frustration of answering items that are too difficult or easy.
-Students typically complete complete the assessments in 20 to 30 minutes.
+Students typically complete the assessments in 20 to 30 minutes.

-The assessments will be administered to students in grades 2-8 (except students in algebra and geometry will not take the math assessments).
+The STAR Math assessment is administered to students in grades 2-8 (except students in algebra and geometry will not take the math assessments).
 The STAR Reading assessment is administered to students in grades 2-5.
 Students will take the assessments in the fall, winter, and spring.